durham-qlm/durham-qlm.github.io/join/phdrecruit.md

 	  <br><br>
 This studentship is generously funded by a donation from Durham University alumni Dr. Rodney and Dr. Frances Stubbs.
 	<br><br>
-For further details about the project can be found <a href="https://durham-qlm.uk/research/tech/quantum-networking/">here</a> or contact <a href="mailto:tobias.franzen@durham.ac.uk">Dr. Tobias Franzen</a>.
+Further details about the project can be found <a href="https://durham-qlm.uk/research/tech/quantum-networking/">here</a> or contact <a href="mailto:tobias.franzen@durham.ac.uk">Dr. Tobias Franzen</a>.
 	<br><br>
 	<a href="#proj">Back to table</a>
    </td>